Reputation management is at the heart of what comms and PR professionals do.

-That means being aware of brand mentions, but also industry news, wider trends that may be important and competitor news.
+That means being aware of brand mentions, but also industry news and wider trends that may be important like competitor news.

 |This requires detailed thought to ensure the right searches are put in place if using traditional alert systems.
 Or creating the necessary ‘entities’ with AI (the search terms it uses).|

-PRs that show this kind of added value will naturally be considered as integral to decision making and inclusion in all business matters that could conceivably have an impact, positive or negative, on reputation.
-Discussions can then include how this impact can be mitigated or even capitalised upon.
+PRs that show this kind of added value will naturally be considered integral to decision-making and inclusion in all business matters that could conceivably have an impact, positive or negative, on reputation.
+Discussions can then include how this impact can be mitigated or even capitalized upon.

 Travel technology firm Amadeus implemented Signal’s AI solution to inform its overall business strategy and ensure news coverage as well as potential issues and opportunities are shared to optimum effect.
 Read more about how it implemented this technology here.

 There are constant examples of good and poor reputation management that we can all learn from.

 Of course, it is the poor examples that are most notable and memorable.
 Much of the good reputation management happens behind closed doors – by its nature it’s less noticed if it’s successful.
 The quiet building of positive brand feeling and the exhaustive and ongoing task of carefully maintaining it are normal things to be noticed and appreciated over a longer term – although the important foundation work shines through in many cases.

 Fast fashion clothing brand Boohoo faced a huge reputational crisis after the publication of a Sunday Times undercover investigation around worker exploitation in supplier factories.
 On social media #boycottboohoo gathered pace.

 The retailer announced an independent review of its supply chain, but its response was not enough according to one of its major shareholders.
 Standard Life Aberdeen was reported to have called Boohoo’s response “inadequate in scope, timeliness and gravity“.